postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

     <microsoft.identityServer.web>    ... <useRelayStateForIdpInitiatedSignOn enabled="true" />    ...</microsoft.identityServer.web>
     ```

-1. For ADFS 2.0, run IISReset to restart IIS.
+1. For AD FS 2.0, run IISReset to restart IIS.
 1. For both platforms, restart the Active Directory Federation Services (`adfssrv`) service.

-    > If you're using ADFS 3.0 you only need to do the above on your ADFS 3.0 servers, not the WAP servers.
+    > If you're using AD FS 3.0 you only need to do the above on your AD FS 3.0 servers, not the WAP servers.

 1. Ensure that `<useRelayStateForIdpInitiatedSignOn enabled="true" />` has been added at `microsoft.identityServer.web`, then generate a URL encoded string from the relay state and the Entity ID as follows.
 There are two pieces of information you need to generate the RelayState URL: